 Trying to use the oven as little as possible and also eating a ton of fruit, I figured this dessert in a jar would give me my sweet tooth fix without a lot of effort.

 How To Make It

 For the “cheesecake” component, basically all you are doing here is whipping up some cream cheese, Greek yogurt and icing sugar until smooth and creamy.
 Easy!
-I opted not to have a graham crust bottom layer, but if you like that would be totally okay.
+I decided not to have a graham crust bottom layer, but if you like that would be totally okay.

 Then it’s just a matter of layering the ingredients in jars: cheesecake mixture, berries and lemon curd.
 Do this one more time, then top with coconut.
 Refer to the recipe card below for full details.

 Tips for Making This Recipe

 - Upon assembling these desserts, they are best refrigerated for a couple of hours to let the flavours mingle and the cheesecake mixture to set up and cool a bit.
 Bonus, they are an easy make ahead dessert for entertaining!
 Chilling is totally optional, though.
 If you want to enjoy right away, go for it!

 - I kept the cheesecake mixture pretty simple, but you can add a touch of vanilla extract or vanilla bean should you wish.